dymiyata/team-funk-playlist-generator/README.md

 | Duration            |          |             |
 ```

-**Measure of success:** Storing the MPD requires 5.8 GB when compressed in a .zip folder and 33.5 GB when uncompressed.
+**Note:** (<- is there a better word?)
+Storing the MPD requires 5.8 GB when compressed in a .zip folder and 33.5 GB when uncompressed.
 Our SQL database uses only 1.6 GB.